yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 ### [Native linux](https://github.com/vpinball/vpinball/tree/standalone/standalone)
 - [Visual Pinball X on Linux](https://davidhouchin.com/posts/vpx-linux/)

+If you want to play a PinMAME-enabled game, then you need to install PinMAME as well.
+It's automatically installed if you use the installer.
+If you just build VPX from source, you probably don't have PinMAME at all. - [ External Tables & Roms with Visual Pinball built from source #45 ](https://github.com/vpinball/vpinball/issues/45#issuecomment-1066202713)

 ### Tables
 - [Arabian Night](https://youtu.be/u1y8MQQZZEE?feature=shared&t=2952) / [VPUniverse (4k)](https://vpuniverse.com/files/file/12652-tales-of-the-arabian-nights-4k-williams-1996/)
 - [Medieval Madness](https://youtu.be/u1y8MQQZZEE?feature=shared&t=3107)